Government of Jammu and Kashmir

-The Government of Jammu and Kashmir is the governing authority of the Indian union territory of Jammu and Kashmir and its two divisions and 20 districts.
+The Government of Jammu and Kashmir is the principal administrative authority responsible for the governance of the Indian union territory of Jammu and Kashmir.
+Established on 5 March 1948 as the Government of Princely state of Jammu and Kashmir, and the Government of Union Territory of Jammu and Kashmir after the reorganization of the former state of Jammu and Kashmir in October 2019, the government operates under the framework of the Indian constitution.
+The union territory comprises two divisions—Jammu and Kashmir—with different cultural and geographical characteristics.

 Jammu and Kashmir is a union territory in India under the terms of Article 239A (which was initially applied to Puducherry and is now also applicable to the union territory as per the Jammu and Kashmir Reorganisation Act, 2019) of the Constitution of India.
 Jammu and Kashmir has executive, legislative and judicial branches of government.
 Srinagar and Jammu are the summer and winter capitals of Jammu and Kashmir respectively.

 Executive

-The head of state of Jammu and Kashmir is a Lieutenant Governor, appointed by the President of India on the advice of the central government.
+The head of state of Jammu and Kashmir is a lieutenant governor, appointed by the president of India on the advice of the central government.
 His or her post is largely ceremonial.
-The Chief Minister, is the head of government and chairs a council of ministers.
+The chief minister, is the head of government and chairs a council of ministers.

 Council of Ministers of Jammu and Kashmir

 A Council of Ministers led by a Chief Minister is appointed by the Lieutenant Governor from the membership of the legislative assembly.
 Their role is to advise the Lieutenant Governor in the exercise of functions in matters under the jurisdiction of the legislative assembly.
 In other matters, the Lieutenant Governor is empowered to act in his own capacity.

-The council of ministers will be formed following the Next Legislative Assembly election.
-Until then, executive power is vested in the lieutenant governor.
-The central Government of India can appoint advisers to the council to assist the lieutenant governor with his duties.
-Since the formation of the union territory in October 2019, the advisors to the lieutenant governor have been acting as "ministers" and are authorised with the same power as ministers.